Those WandaVision retro commercials hint at dark things to come

-WandaVision, Marvel's new DisneyPlus show, debuted Friday with its first two episodes.
-CNET critic Richard Trenholm praised the retro-sitcom themed series, calling it "perfectly timed, kooky comfort viewing."
-The show begins in black and white, with canned laughter as a backdrop and looking like a familiar old couple comedy along the lines of I Love Lucy.
+WandaVision, Marvel's new DisneyPlus show, begins in black and white, with canned laughter as a backdrop and looking like a familiar old couple comedy along the lines of I Love Lucy.
 So it's fitting that each episode includes one retro commercial.
 And those spoof ads aren't just funny, they play off Marvel's history.

 In the first episode, the commercial airs just about 10 minutes in, and begins with burned toast smoking in a retro toaster.
 It unfolds as an ad for the "new and improved ToastMate 2000," which supposedly can toast even pie and meatloaf.
 As the toaster works busily away, it beeps eerily like a bomb, with its red light the only splash of color in the black-and-white ad.
 It turns out the toaster is a product of Iron Man Tony Stark's family company, Stark Industries, and it features the ominous slogan "Forget the past, this is your future."